project-serum/serum-dex/docs/node-setup.md

 when their node has at least 1 MSRM staked.
 These "cranking rewards" are effectively transaction fees earned for operating the DEX.

-For an introduction to DEX and the idea of cranking, see [A technical introduction to the Serum DEX](https://docs.google.com/document/d/1isGJES4jzQutI0GtQGuqtrBUqeHxl_xJNXdtOv4SdII/edit).
+For an introduction to the DEX and the idea of cranking, see [A technical introduction to the Serum DEX](https://docs.google.com/document/d/1isGJES4jzQutI0GtQGuqtrBUqeHxl_xJNXdtOv4SdII/edit).

 The way cranking rewards work is simple, instead of sending transactions directly to the DEX,